 I don’t think poker coaching is for everyone, I just don’t see the need.
 There are endless sources of free information.
 Low-cost training sites.
 YouTube experts (and even some real experts there, too.)
 On the other hand…

-Hey - See the top of The Back Room for current study group offerings.
-While this document is interesting, parts of it are three years old and my practice has advanced considerably since.
+Hey – See the top of The Back Room for current study group offerings and private coaching.
+While this document is interesting, parts of it are many years old and my practice has advanced considerably since.

 Contact me through one of the social media/skype/email links above, or use the form is below. email@example.com is fine.

 One more thing: Here’s my advice on finding poker coaching and thinking about poker training: The Poker Zoo, Ep.
 16

 On the other hand, sometimes it’s just the best, most efficient way forward.

 Now I have coached successfully since what, 2016?
 I didn’t hang a shingle, people asked me to because they knew I was winning and could explain how it’s done.

 What’s changed is, now I understand why some people really need a coach:

 It’s because of all the shitty ideas, books, training sites, and other stuff out there.
 I have to unwind what they do.